Huntington Ingalls Industries: Vertical Launch Support

-In April 2024, Mission Technologies was awarded a contract by the U.S. Navy to analyse, research and develop enhanced capabilities for the Mk 41 and Mk 57 vertical launching systems (VLS) onboard U.S. Navy surface ships.
+In April 2024, Mission Technologies was awarded a contract by the U.S. Navy to analyze, research and develop enhanced capabilities for the Mk 41 and Mk 57 vertical launching systems (VLS) onboard U.S. Navy surface ships.
 HII is also to equip the first Zumwalt-class destroyer (DDG 1001) with a universal electronics module for the Mk 57 vertical launch system.

+"Golden Fleet"

+On 19 December 2025 the US Navy announced it would commission a new class of frigates in a series of warships to make up US President Donald Trump's envisioned "Golden Fleet".
+A derivative of the National Security Cutter, designated FF(X), was chosen for production.